ibm-cloud-docs/speech-to-text/language-resource.md

 -   To pronounce a single letter, use the letter followed by a space.
 For example, use `N C A A`, *not* `N. C. A. A.`, `N.C.A.A.`, or `NCAA`.
 -   Use the spelling of numbers without dashes, for example, `seventy five` for `75`.

-#### Guidelines for Brazilian Portuguese, French, German, Italian, Netherlands Dutch, and Spanish
+#### Guidelines for Dutch, French, German, Italian, Portuguese, and Spanish
 {: #wordLanguages-esES-frFR}

-*Guidelines for all supported dialects of French and Spanish, and for Brazilian Portuguese, German, Italian, and Netherlands Dutch:*
+*Guidelines for all supported dialects of Dutch, French, German, Italian, Portuguese, and Spanish:*

 -   You **cannot** use dashes in sounds-like pronunciations.
 -   Use alphabetic characters that are valid for the language: `a-z` and `A-Z` including valid accented letters.